binance-exchange/binance-official-api-docs/rest-api.md

   `query string` parameter will be used.

 # LIMITS
+* The following `intervalLetter` values for headers:
+    * SECOND => S
+    * MINUTE => M
+    * HOUR => H
+    * DAY => D
 * The `/api/v1/exchangeInfo` `rateLimits` array contains objects related to the exchange's `RAW_REQUEST`, `REQUEST_WEIGHT`, and `ORDER` rate limits.
 These are further defined in the `ENUM definitions` section under `Rate limiters (rateLimitType)`.
 * A 429 will be returned when either rate limit is violated.
 * Each route has a `weight` which determines for the number of requests each endpoint counts for.
 Heavier endpoints and endpoints that do operations on multiple symbols will have a heavier `weight`.
+* Every request will contain `X-MBX-USED-WEIGHT-(intervalNum)(intervalLetter)` headers which has the current used weight for the IP for all request rate limiters defined.
-* Every request will contain a `X-MBX-USED-WEIGHT` header which has the current used weight for the IP for the current minute.
+* Every successful order will contain a `X-MBX-ORDER-COUNT-(intervalNum)(intervalLetter)` header which has the current order count for the IP for all order rate limiters defined.
+Rejected/unsuccessful orders are not guaranteed to have `X-MBX-ORDER-COUNT-**` headers in the response.
 * When a 429 is recieved, it's your obligation as an API to back off and not spam the API.
 * **Repeatedly violating rate limits and/or failing to back off after receiving 429s will result in an automated IP ban (http status 418).**
 * IP bans are tracked and **scale in duration** for repeat offenders, **from 2 minutes to 3 days**.